jaguart/Podium/README.md

 NAME
 ====

-Podium - A soapbox for POD
+Podium - A soapbox for POD6.

 SYNOPSIS
 ========